Is Watermelon Good for Kidney Patients? The Pros and Cons

 Watermelon contains potassium.
 Some people with kidney disease may need to limit the amount of potassium that they get from their diet.

-2.5 cups of watermelon contains 425mg of potassium.
+Eating two cups of watermelon contains 340 mg of potassium.
 This is considered a higher potassium item.

-Again, it comes down to portion size!
-1 cup of raw, diced watermelon contains 12g of carbohydrates and approximately 1g of fiber.
+Again, it comes down to portion size.
+1 cup of raw, diced watermelon contains 12 grams of carbohydrates.

+Watermelon only contains 1 gram of fiber in 1 cup of diced watermelon.
 The fiber found in fruit is what helps keep blood sugars under control.
-Watermelon only contains 1g of fiber in 1 cup.

-You may need to talk with your dietitian about what portion size of watermelon is best for you.
+You may need to talk with your dietitian about how much watermelon can be safe to enjoy.

-Also, be sure to ask if there are any foods you can combine with watermelon for better blood sugar control.
+Also, be sure to ask what foods you can eat with watermelon for better blood sugar control.

 Fresh